A city steeped in maritime history, New London is on the natural harbour of the Thames River just before it flows into Long Island Sound.

 Once you land at Old Harbor you can spend the day cycling and hiking, and seeking out landmarks, both natural and manmade.

-On the islands south coast the Mohegan Bluffs rise more than 60 metres, and the vistas from the Southeast Lighthouse here will leave you lost for words.
+On the island’s south coast the Mohegan Bluffs rise more than 200 feet.
+The vistas from the Southeast Lighthouse here will leave you lost for words.

 10. Hempsted Houses